teaguestockwell/game-feedback/README.md

 / - There is not much on here, just some links to the other pages.
 /feedback - View a infinite list of all feedbacks, the UI supports filtering by rating (emoji).
-/feedback/[gameSessionId]/edit - Edit your feedback for a game session.
+/feedback/[gameSessionId] - create / update your feedback for a game session.
-/feedback/[gameSessionId]/new - Add feedback for a session.

 ## Limitations